 4. Device Interoperability: Modern day life seems to be more ‘Go, Go, Go…’ than ever, even though we are now living the ‘Stay Stay, Stay at home’ more than ever!
 As a frequent mobile user, it’s a regular activity to utilise mobile devices interchangeably with the tablet and laptop, to accommodate daily activities no matter of whereabouts.
 It’s therefore incredibly frustrating when a user is unable to transact on their mobile because of either limited functional capabilities or sometimes be unable to use links, images or fields that are mandatory in order to complete the intended activity.
 Often, we can see blockers because buttons are just out of view because of layout/zoom percentage issues, pagination issues, greyed out and disabled buttons that have been omitted or simply produce a tech error because there has been insufficient testing.
 Using live systems to live user test is an ungraceful system delivery and sends a prominent message about the company and how much customers matter.

 5. Looping!
 Looping is a very frustrating problem which occurs when a user inputs and submits details only to be looped right back to the starting point to find that the information has been blanked out and requires inputting yet again!

-8. Mandated interaction ads.
-Playing games for free and waiting for the ‘Skip Adverts’ option to come has altered in the current phase of advertising, forcing the user to interact at least once with the advertised app, before the user is given the opportunity to close and exit the advert.
-If an App or Advert or game has to lock the user in to force interaction, then there’s something wrong with the product marketing surely?
+8. Mandated interaction ads: Playing games for free and waiting for the ‘Skip Adverts’ option to come has altered the current phase of advertising, forcing the user to interact at least once with the advertised app before the user is given the opportunity to close and exit the advert.
+If an app/advert or game has to lock the user in to force interaction then there’s something wrong with the product's marketing, surely?